anjannath/anjannath.github.io/content/blog/systemd-resolved-dot.md

 DNSOverTLS=yes

 ```
 We can also use `resolvectl status` to get the current effective config.
-Please check `man systemd-resolved` and `make resolved.conf` for more in-depth details.
+Please check `man systemd-resolved` and `man resolved.conf` for more in-depth details.